Ski Chalets in Switzerland: A Resort-by-Resort Guide to the Best Alpine Rentals

 A hot tub and sauna are near-standard at this level.
 If either matters to you, Swiss rentals deliver with high reliability.
 A private pool is less universal but still available in two-thirds of the portfolio.

-The amenities worth actively filtering for are the rarer ones: wine cellars appear in 14% of properties, games rooms in around 10%, and dedicated massage rooms in about 34%.
 If these matter to your group, use the amenity filters when searching Swiss chalets rather than scrolling through listings.

 Ski Access: What the Distance Labels Mean